Your sex life, your way

 Published 06/04/2023

-While browsing the Internet, you might come across guys passionate about semen retention effects and the power of sperm retention, claiming that avoiding ejaculation has potential health benefits.
+While browsing the internet, you might come across guys passionate about the benefits of semen retention, claiming that avoiding ejaculation does wonders for their physical health.

 First off, what is semen retention?
-Colloquially referred to as “blue balls,” semen retention is the practice of avoiding ejaculation, either regular ejaculation or frequent ejaculation, during an abstinence period.
+Colloquially referred to as “blue balls” and more broadly known as sexual continence, semen retention is the practice of avoiding ejaculation.
+This can include regular ejaculation or frequent ejaculation during an abstinence period.

 Another trend that might come up in the same context as semen retention is NoFap.
 This practice is different from semen retention, however, in that it advocates for abstinence from masturbation and sexual practices to treat porn addiction and pornography-induced sexual dysfunction.